dishitak813/ai-data-analyst-sql-llm/README.md

 ---

-## Example Questions
+## 10 Example Questions

-- Which campaign had the worst CPC in March?
+1. Which campaign had the worst CPC in March?
+2. Which campaign has the highest ROI overall?
-- Summarise UK region performance
+3. Summarise UK region performance in terms of revenue and orders.
+4. Which campaign generated the highest revenue?
+5. What is the total spend and revenue by country?
-- Which campaign has highest ROI?
+6. Which campaign has the lowest CTR?
-- Compare performance across regions
+7. Compare performance across different regions.
+8. What is the monthly trend of revenue and conversions?
+9. Which campaign has the highest spend but low returns?
-- What about February? (follow-up question)
+10. What about February? (follow-up question using conversation memory)

 ---